 I am posting two pictures of the abbey in progress.
 The first is one (above) is of the abbey at the end of the workshop.
 The next one is of the abbey at the end of a weekend in April 2009 that I worked on it and tried to get back to the project and really come to some conclusion about how the sky would work.
 I think that the idea of different skies works for this.
 The center “pinker” fabric from Mickey Lawler.
 I searched for other batiks that would blend and think that I have found a few.
 On the far right and left are scraps that I bought from Mickey Lawler many years ago (probably 9 or 10 years ago) when I first started quilting.
 They will make for a pretty interestiong border.
 There will also be a purplish sky across the top, to help break up the vertical thrust of the quilt.
 I’ll post a picture later today of where I am now.
 (The plan is to work and photograph today – we’ll see how it goes).

 I also have some knitting projects I am working on – my sisyphus socks – I keep working on them and having to rework.
 I feel as though I am forever doomed to knit this one pair.
 I’ll take a picture of them too.
 I have a scarf in process for the church fair.
 I really should make half a dozen but I don’t think that will happen.
 It is only two weeks away…

 Okay, exercise then on to quilting.
-Wish me luck.Disclaimer: *Links with asterisk indicate an affiliate link.
+Wish me luck.Disclaimer: *Links with asterisk indicate an affiliate link and as an Amazon Associate, I earn from qualifying purchases.
 Your price is not any different, but a small percentage of the sale will go to supporting my blog.